EstateJS/sites/docs/docs/tutorial/9-call-worker.md

 # Call a Worker from client code

-The `sign-log-book.tsx` is the page where people enter their first name and select a date to sign the log book.
-For this to function, we're going to create a new `Entry` and pass it to the `LogBook` worker.
+The `sign-log-book.tsx` page is where people enter their first name and select a date to sign the log book.
+For this to function, we're going to create a new `Entry` instance and pass it to the `LogBook` worker.

 ## Use the `estate` object to get a `LogBook` worker proxy